-In business relationships, communication is usually formal and follows strict rules of protocol that should be adhered to at all times.
+Business Communication in Spain is usually formal, and one must adhere to strict rules of protocol at all times.
 You should avoid confrontation as much as possible, because Spaniards do not like to admit that they are wrong, especially in public.
-They are very much concerned about how they are perceived by others and try to avoid looking foolish, at all times.
-Similarly it is advisable to stay modest when describing your achievements and accomplishments.
+They are very much concerned about how others perceive them and try to avoid looking foolish, at all times.
+Similarly, it is advisable to stay modest when describing your achievements and accomplishments.

 Even during a first encounter, the Spanish tend to be extremely outgoing and very friendly.
 Spaniards can also be very proud and individualistic and, as a Mediterranean culture, they use their extrovert nature to get to know others and learn about other cultures.

 The qualities appreciated by Spaniards are, above all, those of character and modesty.
 There is no emphasis on professional experience or business success, as in other Western European countries.
-It is essential to be patient, to listen and pay attention and certainly to display some personal pride and honour, in order to prove yourself and gain the respect of your associates.
+It is essential to be patient, to listen and pay attention and certainly to display some personal pride and honour, to prove yourself and gain the respect of your associates.
 Another valued characteristic is the ability to be amusing and entertaining, as humour plays an important role, even in business encounters.
-You should guard against any kind of sarcasm that might offend your Spanish counterparts or undermine their respect and trust; although, it is difficult to cause real offence without being directly insulting.
+You should guard against any form of sarcasm that might offend your Spanish counterparts or undermine their respect and trust; although, it is difficult to cause real offence without being directly insulting.
 You should avoid making disrespectful remarks about Spanish traditions or practices and, under no circumstances, should you comment on national or regional stereotypes that Spaniards may find insulting.

 Welcome topics of conversation include discussion about your home country, places you have visited (particularly in Spain), Spanish art and architecture, Spanish traditions such as dance or wines and family.
 Sport is also a safe topic and football is very popular in Spain.